 I am currently a Postdoctoral Early Career Researcher for the GlobalGRACE project, a member of the UK team and tasked with: (a) researching the experiences of women working in museums in the UK and South Africa and (b) co-curating a Global Museum of Equalities, which will launch in Cape Town in 2021.
 As part of this project, I co-curated (and built the online archive for) the exhibition Exchanging Cultures of Equality.

-I am currently working on a number of projects, each involving my core research interests in sexuality, migration, NGOs,, social movements, and state power:
+Additional projects focus on my longstanding interest in sexuality, migration, NGOs, social movements, and state power:

-- Book project: revising my doctoral dissertation for publication as a book.
+- Book project: my doctoral dissertation on LGBT asylum seekers and NGOs, revised for publication as a book.

-- Edited volume: provisionally entitled, “Profit, Protest, and the Asylum Industry,” this volume brings together scholars, activists, artists, and journalists to critically engage with how asylum systems internationally function under neoliberal capitalism.
+- Edited volume: the volume “Profit, Protest, and the Asylum Industry” brings together scholars, activists, artists, and journalists to critically engage with how asylum systems internationally function under neoliberal capitalism.

-- Ethnographic research: on the materiality of protest, and how houses (via lawn signs, flags, and other political statements) have become ostensible sites of “resistance” to the Trump administration, in Washington, D.C.
-In connection to this project, I am organizing an installation, entitled “Protest Matters!” to take place during the AAA in 2017.
-Open to public and Association audiences alike, this should be a productive forum in which to discuss material culture, affect, and protest – while building bridges between academics and local community members.
+- Protest / street art research: on the materiality of protest, and how houses (via lawn signs, flags, and other political statements) have become ostensible sites of “resistance” to the Trump administration, in Washington, D.C.
+In connection to this project, I organised the exhibition “Protest Matters!” to coincide with the 2017 AAA that was open to public and Association audiences alike.
+I have presented findings related to this research at a number of conferences, and am currently revising a manuscript for publication in a peer-reviewed journal.